 Key Takeaways

-- Insulin resistance is a common metabolic disruption that can lead to other medical problems, such as obesity, metabolic syndrome, and type 2 diabetes mellitus, if it is not treated.
+- Insulin resistance is a common metabolic disruption that can lead to other health challenges, such as obesity, metabolic syndrome, and type 2 diabetes mellitus, if not managed.

-- Insulin resistance is often reversible with optimal lifestyle changes, including dietary modifications, regular physical exercise, proper weight maintenance, appropriate use of supplements, adequate sleep, and sufficient stress management.
+- Insulin resistance may be supported with optimal lifestyle changes, including dietary modifications, regular physical exercise, proper weight maintenance, appropriate use of supplements, adequate sleep, and sufficient stress management.

 - Formulating and adopting personalized nutrition plans affords the best chance of optimal health.